marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

+* March 2024: Looking forward to being a student researcher at Google DeepMind NYC with [Will Grathwohl](https://www.cs.toronto.edu/~wgrathwohl/), starting in May!

 * March 2024: glad to help out on the survival analysis / estimation side of things on [A dynamic risk score for early prediction of cardiogenic shock using machine learning](https://academic.oup.com/ehjacc/advance-article/doi/10.1093/ehjacc/zuae037/7633877?utm_source=authortollfreelink&utm_campaign=ehjacc&utm_medium=email&guestAccessKey=6cc48bdf-d527-4bc1-ab47-a98c71cd0bcf), published in European Heart Journal.
 Acute Cardiovascular Care, March 2024.
 Also available on [arxiv](https://arxiv.org/abs/2303.12888).

 * March 2024: some work on [probabilistic forecasting with stochastic interpolants and Föllmer processes](https://arxiv.org/abs/2403.13724)!